spectrocloud/librarium/content/docs/12-enterprise-version/04-enterprise-cluster-management.md

 # Palette PCG Migration

-Palette enables Public Cloud Gateway (PCG) migration to route the traffic between PCGs to ensure uninterrupted PCG service availability.
+Palette enables PCG migration to route the traffic between PCGs to ensure uninterrupted PCG service availability.
 If a PCG goes unhealthy, it can be deleted after migrating the clusters launched through that PCG to another healthy PCG.
 This ensures that cluster operations such as deletion are carried out without interruption.

 ## When Will You Migrate